bernatferragut/FutureWeb-blog/about.md

 ## Intro

 I'm a Freelance Visual Designer-Programmer-Teacher.
-I have a BSc in Eng. and a passion for Design on New Technologies focusing in VR, their impact in our society and the way we can use them to obtain a better change.
+I have a BSc in Eng. and a passion for Design in New Technologies focusing in VR, their impact in our society and the way we can use them to obtain a better change.

 ## Specializations